zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Trade

-This endpoint place an order to apply a margin loan.
+This endpoint places an order to apply for a margin loan.

 ### HTTP Request